✨ Trusted reviews and recommendations across tech, lifestyle, and more

 Does Silk Shine leave a slippery residue on interior surfaces?

-Silk Shine leaves a non-greasy satin finish on dashboards and trim when you apply a thin coat and buff off extra product with a microfiber towel.
-Never use it on steering wheels, pedals, seats, or floor mats.
-Those surfaces need grip, not dressing.
+Silk Shine is designed to leave a non-greasy satin finish on dashboards and trim when you use a thin coat and buff it well.
+Too much product can still leave residue.
+Never apply it to steering wheels, pedals, seats, or floor mats.

-The product page does not make a clear biodegradable claim.
-The formula is water-based, but that does not prove full environmental impact.
-Check the current Chemical Guys product label and safety data sheet if this factor matters to you.
+The product information reviewed does not provide a clear biodegradable claim.
+A water-based formula does not by itself confirm full biodegradability or low environmental impact.
+Check the current label and safety data before making an environmental claim.

 Can Silk Shine be diluted or mixed with other dressings?